HOUSTON WEATHER: Fall is getting closer

-HOUSTON, Texas (KTRK) -- It'll still feel like summer for the first weekend of October, but two cold fronts are on the way next week.
-You can expect highs in the low 90s and feels like temperatures between 100-105 Friday afternoon.
+HOUSTON, Texas (KTRK) -- It'll still feel like summer for the first weekend of October, but Collin says two cold fronts are on the way next week.
+You can expect highs in the low 90s Friday afternoon.
 There may be a few cooling downpours every day through the weekend, but chances will remain slim.

 Next week looks to bring a welcome change as a real fall front pushes through Texas on Monday.
 This front should make for much more comfortable conditions with drier air and cooler temperatures sticking around for most of the work week.
 This front will bring gusty winds up to 30 mph but it only comes with a small chance for showers.
 High temperatures behind the front are expected to be in the low 80s with lows in the upper 50s and low 60s for a few mornings.